Gay Talese: Personal life

+Talese was a close friend of fellow journalist and author Tom Wolfe.

+Views

+Talese is a lifelong Democrat.
+Despite this, he was a fierce critic of President Barack Obama and has defended President Donald Trump on several occasions.
+In a February 2017 interview with Haaretz, Talese said, “This crazy Trump, hustler, real estate tycoon, I think he’s better than Obama.
+We love to say Obama is Frederick Douglass, Obama is Booker T. Washington, Obama is Paul Robeson, the enlightenment.
+Well it didn’t work."

 Controversies

 In April 2016, Talese spoke at a panel at a Boston University journalism conference.
-During the panel Talese was asked what nonfiction women writers he found inspiring, to which he responded, "I didn't know any women writers that I loved."
+During the panel, Talese was asked what non-fiction women writers he found inspiring, to which he responded, "I didn't know any women writers that I loved."
 In response, a Twitter hashtag was created under #womengaytaleseshouldread.

 In June 2016, the credibility of Talese's book The Voyeur's Motel, whose subject was Gerald Foos, was questioned when it came to light Foos had made false statements to Talese which Talese did not verify.
 When news of the credibility broke, Talese stated, "I'm not going to promote this book.
 How dare I promote it when its credibility is down the toilet?"
-In subsequent interviews and on an appearance on Late Night with Seth Meyers, Talese recanted this disavowal, stating that his story was still accurate despite the discrepancies found by the Washington Post.
+In subsequent interviews and on an appearance on Late Night with Seth Meyers, Talese recanted this disavowal, stating that his story was still accurate despite the discrepancies found by The Washington Post.

 In a November 2017 interview with Vanity Fair at the New York Public Library's Literary Lions Gala, Talese made comments about the sexual assault accusations against Kevin Spacey that had surfaced over the previous weeks.
 Talese stated, "I would like to ask [Spacey] how it feels to lose a lifetime of success and hard work all because of 10 minutes of indiscretion 10 years or more ago.
 I feel so sad, and I hate that actor that ruined this guy's career.
 So, OK, it happened 10 years ago...
 Jesus, suck it up once in a while!
 You know something, all of us in this room at one time or another did something we're ashamed of.
 The Dalai Lama has done something he's ashamed of.
 The Dalai Lama should confess... put that in your magazine!"
 CNN reported the "backlash on social media was almost immediate."
 Jenavieve Hatch of the Huffington Post called the remarks "disrespectful to survivors of sexual trauma."
 The Daily Beasts Tom Sykes wrote "chastising an alleged child sexual harassment victim is a terrible look."
 The Washington Post called his statements a "bizarre, rabid defense of the actor."